antoine-richard/angular-movie-workshop/README.md

 AngularJS Movie Workshop
 ========================

-An AngularJS workshop based on a movie-listing application.
+An AngularJS introductory workshop based on a movie-listing application.

 See live preview at http://antoine-richard.github.io/angular-movie-workshop/